 - 1 cup of dark brown sugar

 - 1 cup of cream

-- A teaspoon of vanilla extract
+- A teaspoon of vanilla extract (optional)

-- Once the sauce is done, turn the heat off, add your vanilla extract, stir through one last time and leave to cool for a bit.
+Once the sauce is done, turn the heat off, add your vanilla extract, stir through one last time and leave to cool for a bit.

-- Store in a jam jar or something similar and that will last in your fridge for about 2 weeks.
+Store in a jam jar or something similar and leave in the fridge until you're ready to use it again.